mono/sdb/README.md

   is because of a bug in the finalizer of `System.Timers.Timer` in Mono.
 This bug has been fixed and should be available in whatever Mono version comes after 3.2.5.
+* The line editor can act weirdly on OS X because it uses the `libedit` library rather than `libreadline` proper.
+In some cases, disabling colors can fix odd behavior.